Aellawah/Abdallah_portofolio/README.md

 ### [Project 2-3: KPMG Virtual internship project : Sprocket Central Pty Ltd company Customers Classification project - Classification Machine learning Model](https://github.com/Aellawah/Aellawah-Sprocket-Central-Pty-Ltd-company---Customers-Recommendation-project-KPMG-virtual-internship/blob/main/notebooks/KPMG%20internship%20Sprocket%20Central%20Pty%20Ltd%20Company%20Customers%20Recommendation%20Project%20Phase%20%233%20Data%20modeling.ipynb)
 ![](/Images/sprocket_central.png)

-This project is a part of a virtual internship from KPMG Company
+This project is part of a virtual internship from KPMG Company

 Sprocket Central Pty Ltd, a medium size bikes & cycling accessories organisation which has a large dataset relating to its customers, but their team is unsure how to effectively analyse it to help optimise its marketing strategy.

+- Created a model that predicts the class of each customer (Platinum,Gold,Silver,Bronze) with 99% accuracy to help the company segment it's customers and enhance it's marketing strategy

-* In the first notebook the company provided us with three different datasets it's customers transactions,customers demographics and customers addresses so we conducted a Data wrangling on the three datasets and fixed it's quality issues and eventually joined the three datasets together into one big dataset to start analyzing it and answer client's questions
+- In the first notebook the company provided us with three different datasets it's customers transactions,customers demographics and customers addresses so we conducted a Data wrangling on the three datasets and fixed it's quality issues and eventually joined the three datasets together into one big dataset to start analyzing it and answer client's questions

-* In the second notebook we made an Exploratory data analysis on the joined datasets and identfied specific trends , and finally i segmented the customers into Four different segments (Platinum,Gold,Silver,Bronze) throught a RFM analysis
+- In the second notebook we made an Exploratory data analysis on the joined datasets and identfied specific trends , and finally i segmented the customers into Four different segments (Platinum,Gold,Silver,Bronze) throught a RFM analysis

-* In the third notebook the client provided us with a new customers dataset and asked to recommend which customer to target with our marketing campagins so we used a classification machine learning model and trained our old labelled data on it and fitted it on the new customers data to predict which one will be which segment.
+- In the third notebook the client provided us with a new customers dataset and asked to recommend which customer to target with our marketing campagins so we used a classification machine learning model and trained our old labelled data on it and fitted it on the new customers data to predict which one will be which segment.

 ### [Project 3: Linkedin-jobs-Description-Word-embeddings-project](https://github.com/Aellawah/Linkedin-jobs-Description-Word-embeddings-project/blob/main/Linkedin-word2vec-Abdallah.ipynb)
 ![](/Images/recruit-on-linkedin.png)